jhlothamer/godot_project_starter/README.md

 - Screenshot Mgr Max Images - the maximum number of screenshots taken at a time.
 Default is 1000.
 - Screenshot Mgr Resize Factor - Use this to shrink (or enlarge) the images saved.
 Default is 1.0 - so no resizing by default.
 - Screenshot Mgr Toggle Action Name - defaulted to "toggle_screenshots".
+- Screenshot Mgr Frame Delay - Controls how often a frame is saved as a screenshot.
+This corresponds to the frame delay when making  a gif out of the images.
+Default is 0.1, which corresponds to a frame delay of 10/100 of a second between animated gif frames.
+This default results in a smoothly animated gif that is also smaller as well as a lot fewer image files being created.

 ### Cover Image Generator Scene
 Creating a cover image for sites like itch.io is easy to do with game assets added to this non-game scene.
 Just add the assets, labels and animations and hook up the start of any animations with the start/stop button.
 This scene will capture screenshots that are cropped to the size of the "Cover" control node in the scene.